-The Act’s text gives a fair amount of rights to the requester but the Information Commissioner’s Office issuing Decision Notices and case law from Information Tribunals and above have increased these.
+However, the Act’s text gives a fair amount of rights to the requester.
+These have been boosted during the Act’s implementation by Decision Notices from the FOI regulator, the Information Commissioner’s Office, and case law from Information Tribunals.

 - The requester’s identity should not be taken into account, it is applicant blind.